gourav2311/AQIDemo/README.md

 3. config class through which i am  getting base URL

 ## charts
-1.Add pod 'Charts' to your Podfile.
-"Charts" is the name of the library 2.Chart type used in Application:PieChart (with animation)
+1. Add pod 'Charts' to your Podfile.
+"Charts" is the name of the library
+2. Chart type used in Application:PieChart (with animation)

 ## core logic
 1. Implemented websocket connection with baseURL("ws://city-ws.herokuapp.com/") for geeeting AQI status in every 30S.